FarazNadeem22/Polymorphism/readme.md

 Three Types of Overloading: (In Python)
 ----------------------------
-1. Operator overloading
+1. Operator overloading - possible
-2. Function overloading
+2. Function overloading - not possible
-3. Constructor overloading
+3. Constructor overloading - not possible

 Operator Overloading:
 ---------------------